 So with all those advantages, I think we’ll see a very large spike in adoption rates as devices start supporting the protocol.
 I’m also predicting we see standards organizations pick up this new protocol quickly because of its clear advantages.
 So don’t be surprised when the next iteration of PCI DSS, NIST, HIPAA, etc. put an emphasis on rolling out this new technology.
 In fact, for people frustrated by making small changes to your web server’s TLS configuration every time you do a vulnerability scan for PCI compliance, TLSv1.3 could be your dream come true!

-If you have any questions or want more details, feel free to get in touch or drop us a comment below.
+If you have any questions or want more details, feel free to get in touch.